spantaleev/matrix-docker-ansible-deploy/docs/faq.md

 There are 3 ways to get into Matrix, depending on your technical ability and needs:

 - **using the existing default server** - the easiest way is to use an existing server.
-The largest public Matrix server is `matrix.org` and it's configured as a default server in clients such as [Element](https://element.io) and many others.
-Just use Element on the browser via that link (or download the Element app on a smartphone), create an account and start chatting.
+The largest public Matrix server is `matrix.org` and it's configured as a default server in clients such as [Element Web](https://app.element.io) and many others.
+Just use Element Web on the browser via that link (or [download client apps for your Desktop or smartphone](https://element.io/app-for-productivity)), create an account and start chatting.

 - **using some other server** - instead of using the largest public server (`matrix.org`), you can use another public one.
 Here's a [list of public Matrix servers](https://joinmatrix.org/servers/) to choose from.
-Again, you download [Element](https://element.io) or [some other client](https://matrix.org/clients/) of your choosing and adjust the homeserver URL during login.
+Go to [Element Web](https://app.element.io) or download [some other client](https://matrix.org/clients/) of your choosing and adjust the homeserver URL during login.

 - **using your own server** - running your own server puts you in ultimate control of your data.
 It also lets you have your own user identifiers (e.g. `@bob:example.com`).
 See [How do I set up my own Matrix server](#how-do-i-set-up-my-own-matrix-server).